Skip to content

 For scheduled executions, you can also select the version source code be used:

-To maximize the utility of versions, we introduce version aliases—pointers to a process version that you can update with ease.
+To maximize the utility of versions, we introduce version aliases—pointers to a process or module version that you can update with ease.

 This feature addresses the need to change the version used by an external service without deploying changes to that service.